 Figure 1: Findings from Bloom’s review of tutoring versus conventional class teaching

 The phrase ‘act of learning’ implies a focus on the agency of learners.
-Yet as with some other topics considered here, tutoring is surely an interaction – not a focussed experience pursued by learners acting independently.
-In short, it is a relationship: an interaction between one individual roughly cast as teacher/expert and one other (or small group) roughly cast as student/novice.
-In researching this relationship, it is possible to acknowledge such a social dynamic while still dwelling on what the individual learner brings to it.
-That is to say, how their expectations, emotions, dispositions and so forth determine its trajectory.
+Yet, as with some other topics considered in this book, tutoring is surely an interaction .
+It is a relationship: an interaction between one individual roughly cast as teacher/expert and one other (or small group) roughly cast as student/novice.
+In researching this relationship, the reality of such a social dynamic can be admitted, while still dwelling on what the individual learner brings to it.
+That is to say, how the learner’s expectations, emotions, dispositions and so forth determine its trajectory.
 That somewhat learner-facing strategy is the one adopted here.
 It should help position tutoring as one particular – but significant – act of learning available to learners: suggesting when and how that availability may be taken advantage of.

 1) The conversational basis of tutoring

 The definition of tutoring proposed above implies that it is a widespread human cultural practice and not one restricted to the form it often takes in classrooms.
 Nor are its participants always best described as “teachers” or “students”.
 For example, tutoring may be manifest in the workplace but also – and of special interest here – in the home.
-Moreover, its core definition, at least the one offered above, seems to allow that the pattern of communication within tutorial interactions is likely to vary – even while still maintaining a common purpose.
+Moreover, its core definition, at least the one offered above, allows that the pattern of communication within tutorial interactions is likely to vary – while still maintaining a common purpose.
 So, forms of tutoring interactions may differ according to variation in the contexts and cultures within which they take place.
 The encultured nature of such interactions is a theme that will be taken up later in this chapter.
-Meanwhile, it remains possible to identify a pattern of interaction seemingly common to how we understand this act of learning.
+Meanwhile, we can identify a pattern of interaction seemingly common to how we understand this act of learning.

-Central to the aim of “intentionally promoting learning” within tutoring relationships is the management of a distinctive dialogue.
-Accordingly, research has focussed on the possible structures of, and outcomes for, this specialised way of talking.
+Central to that aim of “intentionally promoting learning” within tutoring relationships is the management of a distinctive dialogue.
+Research focusses on the possible structures of, and outcomes for, this specialised way of talking.
 A paper by Mehan (1979) is helpful for orienting us towards just what it is that is ‘special’ about this.
-Mehan invites us to adopt a slightly eccentric stance.
-Namely, to overlook the familiarity of everyday dialogues and closely scrutinise them as rule-governed ways of talking.
-Problematising dialogue in this manner helps us notice an orderliness within it – and perhaps suggests mechanisms whereby that order can achieve certain learning consequences.
+Mehan invites us to overlook the familiarity of everyday dialogues and closely scrutinise them as rule-governed ways of talking.
+Problematising dialogue this way helps us notice an orderliness within it – and perhaps suggests mechanisms whereby that order achieves learning consequences.
 Mehan asks us to reflect on two conversational exchanges, intentionally selected for their sparse content.
 First:

 A: What time is it, Denise?